santacsj/symbolicloader64/Devpad6502/README.md

 - Counts used bytes to aid space optimization
 - Keeps track of available to use and already used symbols
 - Output formatted BASIC DATA lines in Symbolic Machine Code Loader syntax (just copy and paste it into VICE)
+- Saves the edited source code to browser local storage

 ## Syntax